open-telemetry/opentelemetry.io/content/en/docs/languages/php/instrumentation.md

     ->buildAndRegisterGlobal();
 ```

-Include this file at the top of your application file `index.php`:
+Include this code at the top of your application file `index.php`:

 ```php
 <?php